 - Nearby Nerve: Because spinal structures and nerves are near each other, irritation and pressure on the nerves do occur.

 It’s also worth noting that a herniated disc can also happen without any known cause.
-It’s important to see a doctor or specialist if you’re experiencing symptoms of a herniated disc to determine the cause and the appropriate treatment.
+It’s important to see a doctor or specialist if you’re experiencing symptoms of a herniated disc.
+The doctor will determine the cause and the appropriate treatment.

 Physical Examination for a Herniated Disc

-A number of different examination methods can be used to diagnose a herniated disc.
+Doctors use a number of different examination methods to diagnose a herniated disc.
 Some of the most common include:

 - Physical examination: Your doctor will examine your spine and test your reflexes, muscle strength, and sensation.
 This will help determine if a herniated disc is causing your symptoms.